How many people are homeless in the United States?

 - Expand Housing Opportunities: Utilize both permanent supportive housing and rapid rehousing to meet the diverse needs of people experiencing homelessness and to match them more quickly with housing in the community.

-- Focus on Serving the Most Vulnerable: Investments in permanent supportive housing have helped reduce chronic homelessness across the county by 30% since 2007.
+- Focus on Serving the Most Vulnerable: Investments in permanent supportive housing helped drive a 22 percent reduction in chronic homelessness – defined as anyone experiencing homelessness for more than a year, or repeatedly – compared to 2021.
 Permanent Supportive Housing is a cost-effective solution for the most vulnerable people who would otherwise cycle between shelters, hospitals, and correction facilities.

 - Create an Effective Crisis Response System: Local response systems should include a spectrum of programs focused on connecting people with housing opportunities as quickly as possible with minimal barriers to entry.
 Key system components include outreach, coordinated entry, prevention and diversion assistance, emergency shelters and permanent housing.